 A few weeks ago, I received on my desk a handwritten letter from one of our longtime readers.
 Penned in gorgeous scrawl, it is perhaps the most aesthetically pleasing note I’ve received during my tenure as editor of the Armenian Weekly.
 But despite its agreeable penmanship, the contents of the letter were concerning.

 On March 2, we re-published an article about discussions over an ambitious and wildly controversial new proposal called the “Green New Deal,” opposed by major political figures on both the left and right.
 The letter disapproved of the editorial decision to include this article in our newspaper.
 The concerns were twofold: first, its author felt the article we selected did not pertain to ‘Armenian affairs’; and second, that its contents reflect a leftist position.
 These are two complaints I receive often on my desk.
 I hope that responding to them now will start a conversation with readers.
-We hear you, and it’s important that you feel heard.

 The tradition of including articles from the international press, grabbing pieces from non-Armenian journals and publications, is not one I created; it’s one I resuscitated.
 The topics from this section vary from week to week.
 One week, it might be an article about climate change.
 Another week, it might be a piece about denialism.
 Another week, it might be a diatribe on automation in the workforce, or on the challenge of preserving a foreign language; all issues which affect and interest regular people, Armenian or not.
 We publish a wide range of articles in this section, not necessarily because we agree with their contents, but because we think it will affect our readers one way or another.
 The purpose is to showcase pieces that may not otherwise not be featured in Armenian press, exposing readers to some idea, concept or current event that allows us to break away momentarily from our bubble and consider how what is happening in a larger arena may affect us on a local or community level.